JRHerman/Netflix-App/README.md

 # Netflix-App
 Author: Joshua Herman

-A graphical user interface application implementing N-tier desing in C# to execute SQL queries on a Netflix database.
+A graphical user interface application implementing N-tier design in C# to execute SQL queries on a Netflix database.

 Supports features for adding new reviews, viewing data on all movies and users, as well as all reviews each user made, and the reviews received by each movie.
 Also supports features for analysis on the data, for example, calculation top N movies by average rating.